We all know that eating fruits and vegetables is important. But how do you get kids to eat more of these foods?

 Tips for Parents:

 Provide fruits and vegetables as snacks.
 Keep fruit washed, cut up and in plain sight in the refrigerator.

-- Serve salads more often.
+Serve salads more often.
+Get prewashed, bagged salad at the grocery store.
 Teach your child what an appropriate amount of salad dressing is and how it can be ordered on the side at restaurants.

-- Try out child-friendly vegetarian recipes for spaghetti, lasagna, chili, or other foods using vegetables instead of meat.
+Try out vegetarian recipes for spaghetti, lasagna, chili, or other foods using vegetables instead of meat.

-- Include one green leafy or yellow vegetable for vitamin A such as spinach, broccoli, winter squash, greens, or carrots.
+Include at least one leafy green or yellow vegetable for vitamin A such as spinach, broccoli, winter squash, greens, or carrots each day.

-- Include one vitamin C–rich fruit, vegetable, or juice, such as citrus juices, orange, grapefruit, strawberries, melon, tomato, and broccoli.
+Include at least one vitamin C–rich fruit or vegetable, such as oranges, grapefruit, strawberries, melon, tomato, and broccoli each day.

 By choosing health-promoting foods, you can establish good nutritional habits in your child that will last for the rest of his or her life.